jnozzi/cocoadev.com/markdown/ChangeFirstResponderFromATextFieldSActionMethod.md

 ----

-You might need to override     keyDown: in a General/NSTextView subclass (or category if you're adventurous), set it as the window's field editor, and check for the return key and not pass that event up to super.
+You might need to override     keyDown: in a NSTextView subclass (or category if you're adventurous), set it as the window's field editor, and check for the return key and not pass that event up to super.

 ----

 How do you set it to be the window's field editor?

-*implement*     - (id)windowWillReturnFieldEditor:(General/NSWindow *)sender toObject:(id)anObject *in your window's delegate and return your custom class.
-Also, you need to make an General/NSTextView subclass, not an General/NSTextField subclass as I said above, sorry.
+*implement*     - (id)windowWillReturnFieldEditor:(NSWindow *)sender toObject:(id)anObject *in your window's delegate and return your custom class.
+Also, you need to make an NSTextView subclass, not an NSTextField subclass as I said above, sorry.
 I changed it above as well.*

-*Look at  the source for General/DTCPathView (in General/ObjectLibrary) for an example of how to do it.*
+*Look at  the source for DTCPathView (in ObjectLibrary) for an example of how to do it.*

 I once succeeded in catching the Return key, but it seems that pressing shift- or command-Return does nothing, whereas option-Return works� Any idea why this behavior occurs?

 ----

-Tentative solution: A working example with code is posted in General/ReturnInsteadOfTab.
+Tentative solution: A working example with code is posted in ReturnInsteadOfTab.

 I made 2 columns of 4 texFields and am now able to tab horizontally through them (normally using Tab: 0-1-2-3-4-5-6-7-0�) or vertically (using Return: 0-2-4-6-0� or 1-3-5-7-1�).